deepchecks/deepchecks/README.md

 #### Deepchecks Testing Installation

-Deepchecks testing can be easily installed with pip.

 ```bash
 pip install deepchecks -U --user
 ```

 For installing also the nlp submodle, replace ``deepchecks`` with ``"deepchecks[vision]"`` and for installing it with the computer vision submodule, replace it with ``"deepchecks[nlp]"``.

-For installing with conda, similarly use: ``conda install -c conda-forge deepchecks``
+For installing with conda, similarly use: ``conda install -c conda-forge deepchecks``.

 Check out the full installation instructions for deepchecks testing [here](https://docs.deepchecks.com/stable/getting-started/installation.html).